Glagan/MyMangaDex/README.md

 - `-mobile [device]` Connect to FireFox Android over `adb`.
 If not device is supplied, lists available devices.
 Example: ``npm run firefox:dev -- -mobile 73QPH18801900227``

+``-detached`` allows the builder to leave the browser and extension-reloading running in the background and to reconnect the next time you start.
+Don't forget to terminate this process with ``npm run stop``.
+Note: This does not check if the background process was started for the same browser.
+Stop if you want to change browsers.

 ## Useful links

 * Extension inspired by [MAL-Sync](https://github.com/lolamtisch/MALSync).